Dior: Dior without Christian Dior: 1957 through the 1970s

-Arrival of businessman Arnault
+Arrival of Bernard Arnault

-In 1980, Dior released the men's fragrance "Jules".
 After the Willot Group went into bankruptcy in 1981, Bernard Arnault and his investment group purchased it for "one symbolic franc" in December 1984.
 The Dior perfume "Poison" was launched in 1985.
 That same year, Arnault became chairman, chief executive officer, and managing director of the company.
 On assuming leadership, Arnault did away with the company's mediocre textile operations, to focus on the Bon Marché department store and Christian Dior Couture.
 Operations for Christian Dior drastically changed for the better under Arnault.
 He repositioned it as the holding company Christian Dior S.A. of the Dior Couture fashion business.
 On the 40th anniversary of Dior's first collection, the Paris Fashion Museum dedicated an exhibition to Christian Dior.

 In 1988, Arnault's Christian Dior S.A.'s took a 32% equity stake into the share capital of Moët-Hennessy • Louis Vuitton through its subsidiary Jacques Rober, creating what would become one of the leading and most influential luxury goods companies in the world.
 Under this milestone merger, the operations of Christian Dior Couture and Christian Dior Parfums were once again united.
 Italian-born Gianfranco Ferré replaced Bohan as head designer in 1989.
 The first such non-Frenchman, Ferré left behind traditional Dior associations of flirtation and romance, and introduced concepts and a style described as "refined, sober and strict."
 Ferré headed design for Haute Couture, Haute Fourrure, Women's Ready-to-Wear, Ready-to-Wear Furs and Women's Accessories collections.
 His first collection was awarded the Dé d'Or in 1989.
 That year, a boutique was opened in Hawaii and the LVMH stake by Jacques Rober rose to 44%.